jlpteaching/ECS201A/syllabus/syllabus.rst

 Every computer architect should have a copy!

 There is both a physical and a digital copy available.
-You will be doing *a lot* of reading from the book, so I suggest you choose what is most comfortable to you.
+You will be doing *a lot* of reading from the book, so I suggest you choose what is most comfortable for you.
 We will also have open book quizzes (see above_), and you will *not* be able to use the electronic copy during the quizzes.

 A PDF version of the book is available through ACM__.